Background image

 Roy Pereira, Unified.to CEO & Co-Founder

-Don’t just take our (or our customers’) word for it however.
-See what the API Architect of a publicly traded company posted (opens in a new tab) in Nov 2022, upon his team’s completion of a project to develop SDKs using OSS tooling.
+Don’t just take our (or even our customers’) word for it, however.
+See what the API Architect of a publicly traded company posted (opens in a new tab) in Nov 2022 to mark his team’s completion of a project to develop SDKs using the Open Source generators.
 The post is equal parts celebration of the accomplishment and postmortem on the pain suffered.

 Here are just a few key quotes from the post: